 Rhododendron anthopogon is an evergreen shrub of compact habit; it usually grows up to 60cm tall.

-The plant is harvested from the wild for local use as a food, medicine and source of materials.
+The plant is harvested from the wild in large quantities, mainly for medicinal use, but also use as a food and source of materials.
 The leaves and twigs are sold in local markets for use as an incense, whilst the leaves and the flowers are sold for medicinal use[

 ].
 The plant is grown as an ornamental.